MaturityMap

 • Define clear, observable criteria for each level

-Conduct the Assessment
+Conduct the assessment

 Gather data from multiple stakeholders to build a comprehensive picture.
 Use structured questions with consistent scoring.